 The employer must inform and consult the staff delegation about any decisions likely to lead to substantial changes in work organisation or contractual relations, including those relating to collective dismissals.
-In undertakings with at least 150 employees, the staff delegation must be informed and consulted before any decision of an economic or financial nature that might have a determining effect on the structure of the organisation or on the number of employees, such as a restructuring.
+In undertakings with at least 150 employees, the staff delegation must be informed and consulted before any decision is made of an economic or financial nature that might have a determining effect on the structure of the organisation or on the number of employees, such as a restructuring.

-After completing the information and consultation process and before entering into negotiations with social partners, or at the beginning of the negotiations of the social plan at the latest, the employer must notify the employee representatives of its intentions to proceed with a collective dismissed.
+After completing the information and consultation process and before entering into negotiations with social partners, or at the beginning of the negotiations of the social plan at the latest, the employer must notify the employee representatives of its intentions to proceed with a collective dismissal.

 The employer should provide the following information:

 At the beginning of the negotiations at the latest, the employer must notify the National Employment Agency in writing of any proposed collective redundancies.
-The National Employment Agency must then forward this information to the Inspectorate of Labour and Mines.
+The Agency must then forward this information to the Inspectorate of Labour and Mines.

 The employer must also send a copy of the information given to the employee representatives to the National Employment Agency, which will forward the information to the ITM.
-The employee representatives may notify the National Employment Agency of any observations in relation to the information provided by the employer.
+The employee representatives may notify the Agency of any observations in relation to the information provided by the employer.
 These observations will also be forwarded to the ITM.

 In addition to the protections against dismissal mentioned in Section XIII.i, during the period of negotiation of a social plan, dismissal for a reason unrelated to the employees' conduct or behaviour at work is void.
-During the period of negotiation, the employer can notify a dismissal with notice or with immediate effect for reasons related to the aptitude or conduct of an employee.
+During the period of negotiation, the employer can notify a dismissal with notice or with immediate effect for reasons relating to the aptitude or conduct of an employee.

 There are no legal requirements for additional payments in the context of collective dismissals.
-However, in addition to statutory severance pay, the employer will have to respect any payment commitments made under the social plan (e.g., moving allowance, training allowance, or other financial assistance).
+However, in addition to statutory severance pay, the employer will have to respect any payment commitments made under the social plan (e.g., moving allowance, training allowance or other financial assistance).